gabrielegilardi/DecisionTree/README.md

-# Regression and Classification Using Decision Tree, Random Tree, Bootstrap Aggregating and Boosting
+# Regression and Classification Using Decision Tree, Random Tree, Bootstrap Aggregating, and Boosting

 ## Reference